VW embarks on $50 billion electrification plan

+WOLFSBURG, Germany (Reuters) - Volkswagen (VOWG_p.DE) expects to become the most profitable manufacturer of electric cars thanks to a multi-billion euro expansion plan to mass produce battery driven vehicles, Chief Executive Herbert Diess said on Friday.

-WOLFSBURG, Germany (Reuters) - Volkswagen (VOWG_p.DE) plans to spend 44 billion euros ($50 billion) on electric cars, autonomous driving and new mobility services by 2023 and explore closer cooperation with Ford, the German company said on Friday.
+VW will spend almost 44 billion euros ($50 billion) on developing electric cars, autonomous driving and new mobility services by 2023 and explore further areas of cooperation with U.S. automaker Ford.

+Diess said he hoped to have an outline agreement on cooperation with Ford fleshed out by the end of the year, with the initial focus on commercial vehicles.
+He added that a merger with Ford was not on the agenda and also said there were no plans to take a stake in the American company.

+Mass producing electric cars will help the carmaker reduce the cost to the same level as current diesel vehicles, Diess said at a news conference in Wolfsburg, VW’s home town .

 The supervisory board of Europe’s largest carmaker voted on far reaching capital spending plans to begin mass production of electric vehicles in Europe, the most radical strategy shift since VW’s diesel cheating scandal in 2015.

-Volkswagen will retool three of its German plants to build electric cars and to explore alliances with battery partners and rival carmakers, it said.
+Volkswagen will retool three of its German plants to build electric cars and to explore alliances with battery partners and rival carmakers.

 VW plans to increase productivity of its factories by 30 percent by 2025 by building more vehicles from different brands on the same production line.
 It wants to lower the carmaker’s research and development ratio at the group’s automotive division to six percent of revenues from 2020 onward.

-“Volkswagen must become more efficient, more productive and more profitable in order to finance the high expenditure in he future and stay competitive,” Chief Executive Herbert Diess said at a press conference in Wolfsburg on Friday.
+“Volkswagen must become more efficient, more productive and more profitable in order to finance the high expenditure in he future and stay competitive,” Diess said.

-Diess said he hoped to have an outline agreement on Ford cooperation fleshed out by year end, with the initial focus on commercial vehicles.
-He said a merger with Ford was not on the agenda and also said there were no plans to take a stake in the American company.

 Labor unions, who control half the seats on Volkswagen’s supervisory board, need to sign off on the plan to create global production capacity for 1 million electric vehicles by 2025 amid their concerns that assembling battery driven cars will require fewer workers.